linkerd/gsoc/README.md

 be new RFCs, with a note added to the original RFC.
 Exactly what counts as a "very minor change" is up to the team to decide.

-## Implementing an RFC
+### Implementing an RFC

 [implementing an rfc]: #implementing-an-rfc

-Some accepted RFCs represent vital features that need to be implemented right away.
-Other accepted RFCs can represent features that can wait until some arbitrary developer feels like doing the work.
-Every accepted RFC has an associated issue tracking its implementation in the Linkerd2 repository; thus that associated issue can be assigned a priority via the triage process that the team uses for all issues in the Linkerd2 repository.
+Every accepted RFC has an associated issue tracking its implementation in the [Linkerd2](https://github.com/linkerd/linkerd2) repository.
+The issue will be assigned to the RFC author.

-The author of an RFC is not obligated to implement it.
-Of course, the RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.

-If you are interested in working on the implementation for an "active" RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).

 ### Help this is all too informal!